SwarmStorm/awesome/README.md

 *   [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.

 *   [hpcaitech/Open-Sora](https://github.com/hpcaitech/Open-Sora) - Open-Sora: Democratizing Efficient Video Production for All

-*   [databricks/dbrx](https://github.com/databricks/dbrx) - Code examples and resources for DBRX, a large language model developed by Databricks

 *   [dbt-labs/dbt-core](https://github.com/dbt-labs/dbt-core) - dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.